 If you’re new to grilling, you may have more “charred” food stuck to the grates.
 (It’s OK, there’s a learning curve and everyone burns stuff.)
 But any stuck on food or grease could affect the taste of the next meal you want to grill.

-You can find the Grill Daddy at Williams Sonoma for $79.95.
+You can find the Grill Daddy at Williams Sonoma on sale for $74.95.
 In fact, it’s actually one of Williams Sonoma’s best-selling cooking tools.
 About 78% of buyers give it 5 out of 5 stars (84% give it at least 4 stars), with one calling it the “best brush ever.”

 “Removed months worth of grease and char on the grill plates in an instant — recommended highly,” wrote another reviewer.